Zen4All-nl/Collect-Info-Through-Tabs-In-New-Style-for-Zen-Cart/README.md

 # Zen Cart Collect Info Through Tabs In New Style (CITTINS)

-The current collect info page can be quite long, and is not very user friendly.
+The current collect info page can be quite long, especially when having multiple languages, , and is not very user friendly.
 Therefore I started searching for a better solution.

 After looking at many other shopping cart frameworks, I have a pretty good idea of how I want the new  collect info page to look.
 It will be a page with tabs for different categories of information.
 The default tabs are:
  - General
  - Data
- - Links
+ - Manufacturer
- - Images
+ - Image
  - Category

-This is the information that is currently available by default on the product collect info pages, with one exception, I added the metatags to the collect page.
+This is the information that is currently available by default on the product collect info pages, with one exception, I added the meta tags to the collect page.

 This will be the the initial release.

-In future releases I plan on adding extra info, by using drop in mudules.
-This way others can contribute by writing their own tabs, that will be included by dropping the files in a specific folder (for example: admin/includes/modules/producttabs).
+In future releases I plan on adding extra info, by using drop in modules.
+This way others can contribute by writing their own tabs, that will be included by dropping the files in a specific folder (for example: admin/includes/modules/extra_tabs).
 Extra tabs that are planned are:
  - Product Attributes
  - Discounts / specials / featured (maybe one tab or multiple)